Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/ffi-safe-polymorphism-in-rust.md

 already mentioned Rust's trait objects aren't FFI-safe, meaning we need to be a little more creative.

-My solution is something I first discovered while browsing the source code for [`anyhow::Error`][anyhow].
+My solution takes inspiration from something I first discovered while browsing the source code for [`anyhow::Error`][anyhow].
 I wasn't able to find a proper name for it, so I'm referring to this technique as *Thin Trait Objects*.

-{{% notice warning %}}
-**TODO: Possibly rewrite the intro to mention**

-- Rust has two native mechanisms for polymorphism
-  - Compile time
-  - Runtime
-- Neither are FFI-safe
-- Trait objects take up 2x `usize` on the stack
-  - Lets you make use of niche optimisation so things like `Result<(), Error>` are only the size of a pointer
-  - Layout is unspecified
-- My primary focus is enabling FFI-safe polymorphism
-- Use `Box<dyn Write>` as the primary use case
-- Original inspiration was [this u.rl.o thread][forum-post]
-{{% /notice %}}

 {{% notice note %}}
 The code written in this article is available [on GitHub][repo].
 Feel free to